SNHD-Development/FormSchemaRender/README.md

 * 0.1.6
 	- For "UserPermissions" SubForm name will only allowed that user to edit their own information, (Options.Permission field need to be set)
 	- Will Render Error upon the AJAX submission.
+	- Fix the Modal View when having the Options.Url in TextBox
+	- Meaningful Text when render for BooleanInput

 * 0.1.5
 	- Fix the List to be able to render Select2